Breast Augmentation Surgery

 If you have a family history of breast cancer or have had a previous abnormal finding, then follow the instructions of your physicians for obtaining mammograms; otherwise, follow the American Cancer Society's recommendations for mammograms.

 Remember that breast implants are man-made devices and so they can fail.
-Dr. Spence recommends that his patients purchase warranties with their implants in case of implant failure; this becomes a less stressful situation for them.
+Our doctors recommends that his patients purchase warranties with their implants in case of implant failure; this becomes a less stressful situation for them.

 Prompt recognition and treatment of implant infections are important.
 It is important to notify your surgeon if any redness, drainage from the breast, excessive breast tenderness, abnormal swelling of the breast, or persistent fever following surgery occur.
 An infected implant will have to be removed with a period of waiting to ensure that all infection has cleared before replacing the implant.